 - Failure in addressing priority conflicts

 - Failure in resolving the responsibilities of each member of the team

 - Insufficient resources for project or software development

 - Skills for subject training are not aligned

 - Lack of communication among team members

-Technical Risks arise when only a part of developers’ team is familiar with the software.
-Technical risks often root from the following:
+Technical risks arise when only a part of the developers’ team is familiar with the software.
+Technical risks in software development often root from the following: